Dr Carole Paley

 Responsibilities

-- Research Fellow RESOLVE study
+- Research Fellow RESOLVE-i study

 Research interests

-My research interests include pain research, with particular emphasis on non-pharmaceutical pain relief, palliative care and the use of sport and exercise as prevention or alleviation of chronic diseases.
+Pain research, with particular emphasis on non-pharmaceutical pain relief, palliative care and the use of sport and exercise as prevention or alleviation of chronic diseases.

-I am also interested in the synthesis of research findings and the effective and the effective use of evidence-based practice.
+Synthesis of research findings and the effective and the effective use of evidence-based practice.

 Qualifications